riccardobrasca/website/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
 I am a _Maître de conférences_ (= tenured associate professor) at the [Université de Paris](https://u-paris.fr/) in the [Departement of Mathematics](https://www.math.univ-paris-diderot.fr/), working in the [automorphic forms group](http://www.imj-prg.fr/fa/) at the [Institut de Mathématiques de Jussieu-Paris Rive Gauche](http://www.imj-prg.fr/).
 My main research interests are in number theory and arithmetic geometry.
 I am also member of the ANR project [CoLoSS](https://anr.fr/Projet-ANR-19-CE40-0015).
+Recently, I have become interested in formal proofs and proof assistants, especially [Lean](https://leanprover.github.io/) and its [Mathematical Library](https://leanprover-community.github.io/).

 Before that I have been a post-doc at the [ENS-Lyon](http://www.umpa.ens-lyon.fr/) under the supervision of [Vincent Pilloni](http://perso.ens-lyon.fr/vincent.pilloni/) and at the [Max Planck Institute for Mathematics](https://www.mpim-bonn.mpg.de/).